ankilab/evonas_similarity_metric/README.md

    ```batch
    python .\dashboard\dashboard.py
    ```
 This process may take nearly a minute to load all the data.
 Once completed, a new browser window will open automatically.
 If it doesn't, you can access the dashboard via the URL http://127.0.0.1:8040/evo_nas/.
+In this dashboard, you can compare the evolution of fitness and similarity between two studies.
+Additionally, you can analyze detailed similarity matrices and the evolution of diversity within one of the studies.
 ## Run Evolutionary NAS
 If you wish to conduct a new study on Evolutionary NAS or replicate one of the existing ones, follow these instructions: